Our Certified Pre-Owned Cadillac come with a 1 year/unlimited mile limited warranty. | View Inventory

 This page is dedicated to helping you learn more about the upcoming first-ever Cadillac EV model – the LYRIQ, the distinguishing factors of the vehicle, how to maintain and service your Cadillac, how and where to charge your Cadillac, you’ll learn about the battery and warranty, and just how much you can qualify for on federal tax credit by simply switching to driving an electric Cadillac.
-Although the LYRIQ does not make it’s debut until the first half of 2022, you can be “in-the-know” by taking a look at the research we’ve done for you.
+Although the LYRIQ and CELESTIQ are available by order only at this time, you can be “in-the-know” by taking a look at the research we’ve done for you.

 Our team at Patrick Cadillac can answer any questions that you have about the Cadillac electric vehicle and help you determine if it will fit your needs and lifestyle.
 If you have any questions, please don’t hesitate to call 847-230-8240 or simply contact us and a member of our Patrick Direct Sales Team will reach out to you.